 There are numerous performance opportunities within school and externally.
 Pre-Prep and Upper School Miniconcerts are held in the music department to provide the opportunity for children at all levels to play to a supportive audience.
 More experienced soloists play within Thursday Chapel services and at whole-school concerts.
 Our most able musicians are invited to take part in performance masterclasses with visiting musicians.

 Performing together is a central part of our school culture.
 All of Forms 4 & 5 play the recorder in an ensemble and sing in a choir.
 We have whole-school concerts at the end of each term where our musical groups are featured.
 The highlight of the Spring Term is a concert celebrating traditional Scottish music.
-This summer our Junior and Senior end of term concerts will have an American theme.
+This summer our Junior and Senior end-of-term concerts had an American theme.
+In the Autumn term we work towards Junior and Senior Concerts in December as well as a Junior Carol Service at Cramond Kirk, whilst the Chapel Choir sing at ‘Christmas Praise’ at Holy Cross, Davidson’s Mains and lead the school in our Advent and End of Term Carol Services.

 The whole of the Upper School is also involved every second year in a performance of a Mass setting (Mozart’s Coronation Mass in March 2016; Haydn’s St Nicholas Mass in March 2018), which also brings together a parents’ choir and an orchestra made up of teachers, parents and some of the older children.